arcosuc3m/clang-contracts/README.md

 in C++](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0542r5.html), recently
 approved by the ISO C++ comitee to be part of C++20.

-This implementation of P0542R5 was authored and maintained by Javier López-Gómez.
+This implementation of P0542R5 was authored and maintained by Javier López-Gómez, with notable contributions from José Cabrero Holgueras (jcabrero).

-As of Mon Jul 9 2018, this is a work in progress: if you find a bug/unexpected behaviour, please file a bug in the project page.
-However, it is quite complete (see below for a list of missing features).
+As of Mon Jul 9 2018, this is a work in progress, however it is quite complete (see below for a list of missing features).

+If you find a bug/unexpected behaviour, please file a bug in the project page.
+You can also try to fix it and post a patch or pull request.

 # Build instructions of LLVM + Clang
 Provided that you have the required dependencies already installed in your machine, just